 Vinyl has had two one-man shows in England, one in London in 2013 featuring The West Ham themed “Saitches” and the other in Somerset summer of 2014 on the subject of England and The World Cup.
 He was also co-curator of the late Ian Dury’s first art exhibition “More Than Fair,” a retrospective shown at The Royal College of Art London.
 Vinyl’s debut U.S. exhibition, presented by Atlanta’s Vinson Art, at The Lighthouse Gallery in Decatur, Georgia, November 2014.

 In 2015 he also has participated in the “Secret 7” exhibition at Somerset House and produced the official poster for Record Store Day (U.S.A.)
 2015.
 This year thus far Kosmo has contributed to Janette Beckman’s “Punk Hip Hop Mash Ups” show at Chelsea College of Art, London and Secret 7″ 2016.
-On June 1st Vinyl started his new artistic adventure an Instagram “installation” titled “Cisco Kid vs Donald Trump” and will be showing a selection of these works at The Spring/Break Art Show, 4 Times Square, New York City, March 1st – 6th 2017.
+On June 1st 2016 Vinyl started his new artistic adventure an Instagram “installation” titled “Cisco Kid vs Donald Trump” and a selection of these works were shown at The Spring/Break Art Show, 4 Times Square, New York City, March 1st – 6th 2017.